 - Post Grape Nuts

 Next Best Choices – Low Sugar Cereals

-These two breakfast cereals are all low in saturated fat, high in fibre and low in sugar, so can also be eaten frequently as part of a heart healthy diet:-
+These two breakfast cereals are all low in saturated fat, high in fibre and low in sugar, so can also be eaten frequently as part of a low cholesterol diet:-

 - Fuel10k Apple Cinnamon Low Sugar Granola